 Reef Island Hopping

 Stunning lagoons brimming with marine life, game fishing hotspots, stretches of reef, remote islands sprinkled with deserted beaches, crystalline caves, and many picturesque villages.
 Snorkel off the shore or for the more adventurous, explore the outer reefs and other fascinating islands by motorised canoe.

 Reef Islander Life

 Enjoy the pleasure of fishing, scuba diving, bird watching, canoeing, shell collecting or exploring the fascinating cultures in the local villages.
 Inter-island sailing using traditional craft called the tepuke enabled Reef Islanders to trade with larger islands.
 Learn about the local traditions or sit under the waving palms reading a book.

 North of Nendo Island and 50 km to the west of the Reef Island group is the dormant volcano, Tinakula.
 Rising 2000ft from the ocean, the first recorded eruption of the volcano was in 1595 when Álvaro de Mendaña sailed past it.
 Periodic eruptions from the volcano are visible from the Reef Islands, and excursions are possible with a motorised boat.

 Escape from the hustle and bustle and explore Pigeon Island.
 There are basic units at the property that accommodate 6 guests in total.
-Experience islands hardly explored by tourism and amazing, authentic cultural encounters.
-There are also reef islands to visit, pristine waterways full of marine life, and white sandy beaches.
+Experience islands hardly explored by tourism and amazing, authentic cultural encounters, reef islands, pristine waterways, marine life and white sandy beaches.